klassijs/klassi-js/README.md

 ## Credits

-[klassi-cucumber-js](https://github.com/larryg01/klassi-cucumber-js) was originally derived from [John Doherty's] (https://www.linkedin.com/in/john-i-doherty), [selenium-cucumber-js](https://github.com/john-doherty/selenium-cucumber-js) as of December 2016 it has been completely independent of the that project.
+[klassi-cucumber-js](https://github.com/larryg01/klassi-cucumber-js) was originally derived from [John Doherty's](https://www.linkedin.com/in/john-i-doherty), [selenium-cucumber-js](https://github.com/john-doherty/selenium-cucumber-js) as of December 2016 it has been completely independent of the that project.
 Since the fork many improvements and changes have been made including the complete move from [selenium webdriver](https://github.com/SeleniumHQ/selenium) to [webdriverio](http://webdriver.io/) still using the open development model without breaking the utilities operation.

 ## License